dariustamasauskas/Endomondo/analysis.md

 ORDER BY SportType, WorkoutYear
 ```

-#### Which part of the workout has higher speed - start or end of the workout
+### Which part of the workout has higher speed - start or end of the workout?

 ```sql
 to be added